• Skip to main content

 Assemble Pastelón

-• Preheat the oven to 350 degrees F and lightly grease an 8x8 baking dish.
+• Preheat the oven to 350°F. Lightly grease an 8x8-inch baking dish.

-• Scoop half of the mashed plantains into the baking dish.
-Press down the mashed plantains for a leveled layer.
+• Spread half of the mashed plantains evenly in the dish, pressing down to form a flat layer.

-• Cover the dish with aluminum foil.
-Bake at 350 degrees F for 25-30 minutes.
-Then, remove foil and broil for 4-5 minutes.
+• Cover with foil and bake for 25–30 minutes.
+Remove the foil and broil for 4–5 minutes until golden.

-• Remove the pastelón from the oven and allow to cool down for 15 minutes before serving.
+• Let cool for 15 minutes before serving.

 Notes